avvo/influxdb_setup/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitLab at https://github.com/avvo/influxdb_setup.
+Bug reports and pull requests are welcome on GitHub at https://github.com/avvo/influxdb_setup.

 ## Changelog